flare-foundation/go-flare/README.md

 # go-flare

-go-flare is a modified version of [avalanchego@v1.9.0](https://github.com/ava-labs/avalanchego/releases/tag/v1.7.18) + [coreth@v0.11.0](https://github.com/ava-labs/coreth/releases/tag/v0.11.0) that incorporates the Flare Specific Features such as Prioritized contract handling and invoking Flare daemon contract.
+go-flare is a modified version of [avalanchego@v1.9.0](https://github.com/ava-labs/avalanchego/releases/tag/v1.9.0) and [coreth@v0.11.0](https://github.com/ava-labs/coreth/releases/tag/v0.11.0), incorporating specific features for Flare and Songbird networks.
+These features include prioritized contract handling and the invocation of the Flare daemon contract.

-This code also supports Songbird Network (and Coston testnet) node deployment from the version v0.6.6 onward.

 All nodes should upgrade to the version 1.9.0 **before the following dates**:
 - Coston2 network: November 26, 2024 at 12:00:00 UTC